Liang Jie (actress): Biography

 Liang made her acting debut in the 2016 drama Go!
 Goal!
 Fighting!.

 In 2017, Liang rose to fame for her role as Qu Tan'er in the time-travel historical romance drama The Eternal Love and its sequel.

 In 2020, Liang played the role of Su Ying in the wuxia drama Handsome Siblings, based on the novel Juedai Shuangjiao by Gu Long.
-The same year she starred in the romance drama You Are My Destiny alongside The Eternal Love co-star Xing Zhaolin.
-The series is a remake of the 2008 Taiwanese drama Fated to Love You.
+The same year she starred in the romance drama You Are My Destiny alongside The Eternal Love co-star Xing Zhaolin, which is a remake of the 2008 Taiwanese drama Fated to Love You.